rskupnik/rskupnik.github.io/_drafts/hexagonal-modular-java.md

 ## Know thy tools

 There are a few concepts and tools being used to achieve our goal.
 We take a bit from DDD to isolate our domain, use the hexagonal approach to allow our core application of being independent of the input provider (an HTTP server, in this case) and Java 9 modules to make it a bit more fun, but we can very well have done it with Java 8.
-Let's make sure we have a common understanding of those concepts.

 ### Hexagonal architecture